 CAVATINA Intercollegiate Chamber Music Competition

 In 2012 the competition was given a fresh endowment by CAVATINA Chamber Music Trust.
-String quartets now alternate annually with piano trios to compete for the prizes, with both ensembles currently working through their respective works by Beethoven.
+String quartets now alternate annually with piano trios to compete for the prizes.

-From 2016 onwards the competition was also dedicated to one of CAVATINA's two founders, Pamela Majaro, who sadly died in February 2016.
+The competition was dedicated to one of CAVATINA's two founders, Pamela Majaro, who sadly died in February 2016.

 CAVATINA gratefully acknowledges the generous support of the Laurie & Gillian Marsh Charitable Trust in making the competition possible.